Source

 async burnFrom(account: string, amount: number): Promise<void> {

-await this.adapter.submitTransaction("BurnFrom", [
+await this.adapter.submitTransaction(ctx, "BurnFrom", [

 account,